-The only command that begins with /1 is /list, and the only /list option that begins with -a is -all.
-Therefore, you can use the following abbreviations to enter the /list -all command:
+The only command that begins with /l is /list, and the only /list option that begins with -a is -all .
+Therefore, you can use the following abbreviations to enter the /list -all command :

-'''

-jshell> /1 -a
+jshell> /l -a

-'''

-Also, the only command that begins with /se is /set, the only /set subcommand that begins with fe is feedback, and the only feedback mode that begins with fe is feedback, and the only feedback mode that begins with fe is feedback, assuming no custom feedback modes that start with fe exist.
+Also, the only command that begins with /se is /set, the only /set subcommand that begins with fe is feedback, and the only feedback mode that begins with v is verbose, assuming no custom feedback modes that start with v exist.
 Therefore, you can use the following abbreviations to set the feedback mode to verbose:

-'''

 jshell> /se fe v

-'''